amobiz/jst/README.md

 ### Sample

-Here is a simple example, see document source [index.jst] for full examples.
+Here is a simple example, see document source [index.jst] for full examples and generated [document] for reference.

 ```
 doctype(html)